(Illustration of The Rose, Phase I by William Dudley | © William Dudley / The Rose Theatre Trust)

 The Virtual Rose

-While The Rose is in pandemic-imposed quarantine, you can visit it in cyberspace using the following links to virtual reconstructions, lectures and filmed performances of Rose repertory plays.
+While The Rose is in pandemic-imposed quarantine, you can visit it in cyberspace using the following links to virtual reconstructions, lectures, filmed performances of Rose repertory plays and online research platforms.

 The ShaLT Project